 The Hiatt Career Closet provides undergraduate students free access to professional attire for interviews, career fairs, networking events and other career-oriented activities and occasions.
 Our goal is to help students feel prepared, professional and comfortable when making a first impression without having to leave campus or spend a lot of money.

 Hours of Operation

-When you arrive in our space, you will be greeted by our staff.
-We will be on hand to answer any questions, give advice and help you check out (students are required to check out even if no items are taken).
-We also keep in mind that shopping is a personal experience so we will leave you to it unless you need additional assistance.
+When you arrive, you will be greeted by our staff.
+We are there to answer questions, give advice and help you check out (students are required to check out even if no items are taken).
+We also keep in mind that shopping is a personal experience, so we will leave you to it unless you need additional assistance.
 Our space also offers a private, gender-inclusive restroom so you can try on items in private to help decide if they are right for you.

 Accepted donations must be new or gently worn, in good condition and cleaned prior to donating.
 Items must be of high-quality: not ripped, stained, broken or missing pieces (buttons, zippers, straps).
 Review our donation guidelines and standards.

-Donations can be brought to the Hiatt Career Center during business hours (Monday-Friday, 9:00 am - 5:00 pm) or dropped off in our donation bin after hours.
-For additional information, contact the Hiatt front desk, at (781)-736-3618 or firstname.lastname@example.org.
+Donations can be brought to the Hiatt Career Center during business hours (9 a.m.-5 p.m.
+Monday-Friday) or dropped off in our donation bin after hours.
+For additional information, email the Hiatt front desk or call (781)-736-3618.